ochiengcalvince/Phase_3_Project/README.md

  ### Project goal
  Our main goal for the project is to determine how the following factors affect people's decisions to get the H1N1 and seasonal flu vaccine;
- * People's Backgrounds(age,education,race,sex,marital status,employment status)
+ * To determine how People's Backgrounds(age,education,race,sex,marital status,employment status) affect their decision to get the vaccinated.

- * Opinions on H1N1 vaccine and seasonal flu vaccine.
+ * To determine how people's opinions on H1N1 vaccine and seasonal flu vaccine affect  people's decision to get the vaccine.

- * Health behaviours(washing hands,buying face masks,avoiding close contact with others,taking antiviral medication,avoiding touching your face)
+ *To determine how health behaviours(washing hands,buying face masks,avoiding close contact with others,taking antiviral medication,avoiding touching your face) affect people's decision to get the vaccine.

  ---